Alaska Injury Prevention

 -

-Alaska Statewide Violence and Injury Prevention Partnership.
-This coordination of violence and injury prevention efforts at the statewide, regional and local level is intended to maximize the use of resources to improve progress towards the following 6 priority topic areas:
+Alaska Statewide Violence and Injury Prevention Partnership is comprised of professionals representing a broad range of agencies, organizations, regions, and Tribal and non-Tribal entities concerned with building Alaska’s capacity to prevent injury and violence.
+ASVIPP works to maximize the use of resources to improve progress towards the following 6 priority topic areas:

 -